alza-bitz/snowpark-clj/.github/instructions/solution_design.instructions.md

 - Since we are using Malli for this solution, use Malli for all generation of test data, rather than clojure.test.check or Clojure spec.

 # All layers: unit tests
-- If real column objects are needed by tests, they can be created using Functions.col(..).
 - We only need to mock the Snowpark API when it would otherwise need a connection to a Snowflake instance, e.g. when creating a session or calling an (eager) Snowpark action on a dataframe.
 In all other cases, we can just make the Snowpark API calls directly without mocking.
+- Since the functions to create sessions and dataframes return those raw objects wrapped, any tests for functions that take wrapped sessions or dataframes and need to call methods on the raw objects can create mock objects with implementations for those specific methods and wrap the mocks before calling the function under test.
+- If real column objects are required by the function under test, they can be created using Functions.col(..).

 # All layers: integration tests
 - The integration tests must verify each feature using the public API, so the core namespace should be used instead of the other internal namespaces directly.